databrickslabs/lsql/docs/dashboards.md

 Welcome to our churn dashboard!
 Let me show you around ...
 ```

-### Text widget arguments
+### Markdown header arguments

-The following text widget arguments are supported:
+The following text tile arguments are supported:

 | Flag          | Description                                 | Type       | Optional |
 |---------------|---------------------------------------------|------------|----------|